ben-marshall/riscv-multi-cycle/docs/arch/actions.md

 ---
 layout: default
-title: Instruction Actions | RISCV Single Cycle
+title: Instruction Actions | RISCV Multi Cycle
 ---

 This page shows concisely the side effects of every instruction in the RV32UI